abk-code/LinuxInternals/README.rst

     defines various priviledge levels.
 They are called CAP* constants. capable() kernel macro - within ioctl implementation can check for the privilege levels being allowed or not.

+Semaphores.
+###########

+    Semaphore value=0 means semaphore is locked.
+        value = 1, means semaphore is unlocked.

+    down_interruptible - will try to aquire the lock and if it doesn't get the lock,it will go into interruptible wait state.
+It will create a wait-queue and pcb for the calling context will be enqued to the wait-queue.

+    up() - in the write will make the semaphore available.
+(Unlock call of semaphore).

+    The wait-queues that are part of semaphore are FIFO.
+This type of locking using semaphores is discouraged because can lead to confusion.

+completion locks:
+Another way to let the callers block if the resource is not available.

+Wait-queue
+wait_event_interruptible - Will push the caller into interruptible wait state.
+Calling process's pcb is enqueued into wait-queue. wake_up_interruptible() is the routine to wake up.
+This will send a signal to all the PCBs that are in the wait-queue.

+async notifications
+#####################

+Linux provides a way that driver delivers messages to applications asynchronously.

+#.
+Poll
+#. select

+    are 2 ways that applications can get the status of the device.

+    async is not used in all applications.
+When IO is not high priority, then this method is used.
+This will require applicatons to register with driver for async messages to be delivered.

+    Applications get SIGIO from the driver and they can handle with special signal handler for SIGIO.

+    kill_fasync() of sending SIGIO can be put in Interrupt Servie Routine (ISR).

+    poll_wait() is a kernel routine that puts calling application into wait state (in the wait queue).

+Introducing delays in kernel routines.
+#######################################

+For kernel debugging, we may need to introduce delays.

+#.
+Busy wait - Infinite loop and cpu is busy.

+#.
+Yield cpu time - schedule() to relinquish the cpu time and is often used. this doesn't waste the cpu cycles.

+#.
+Timeouts - How long we want to be in delay by providing expiry timer.
+Process resumes after timer expires.

+Interrupts
+###########

+    Hardware devices are connected to interrupt controller via special line called IRQ.
+These devices are triggering interrupts using that IRQ line.
+    X86 provides 16 lines.
+You can have up to 256 lines.

+    IRQ line assigned to particular to device need to be known to driver writer.
+    IRQ descriptor table is linked list of IRQ descriptor.